gear/gear.github.io/_posts/2016-12-15-boston-housing.md

 ## Statistical Analysis and Data Exploration

 Let's quickly investigate a few basic statistics about the dataset and look at the `CLIENT_FEATURES` to see how the data relates to it.

-{% highlight python linenos %}
+{% highlight python %}
 # Number of houses and features in the dataset
 total_houses, total_features = city_data.data.shape